VishalM22/Image-Classification-by-Machine-Learning-AICTE-Internship/README.md

 - A web browser

 ### Select the app where you want to code

-  -GoogleCollab
+1.GoogleCollab
-  -Jupyter Notebook
+2.Jupyter Notebook
-  -Anaconda
+3.Anaconda
-  -VsCode [ Need to Install python and give the global environment selection path]
+4.VsCode [ Need to Install python and give the global environment selection path before using the jupyter notebook]

 ### Installation